web-platform-tests/rfcs/rfcs/not_implemented.md

-# RFC #16: 'SKIP' subtest result (status)
+# RFC #16: 'PRECONDITION_FAILED' subtest result (status)

 ## Summary

-Allow a distinction from `FAIL` or `MISSING` results by deliberately skipping a subtest that will not produce a meaningful result, such as a spec-compliant lack of feature implementation.
+Allow another distinct subtest result, different from `FAIL` or `MISSING` results, by asserting a precondition requirement for a subtest, where the precondition needs to be met for the test to actually produce any meaningful result.

 ## Details